SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 ## Part 2: Checking compatibility

 1. launch RVM.
-Ignore any updates it claim it knew.
+Ignore any updates it claimed it knew.
 You may not have the red shaded part, that's normal.
 ![launch rvm](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/040-first_launch_manager.jpg?raw=true)
-2. Go to settings tab and scroll down until you find "About"
+2. Go to the settings tab and scroll down until you find "About"
 ![check about](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/050-check_about.jpg?raw=true)
 3. Check that `Arch` had at least 1 entry that looks like `arm64-v8a`
 4. If you only got something that said `armv7` or lower, you cannot patch it on your phone.
-Please patch on another device or on your PC.
+Please patch it on another device or your PC.
 5. If you got `armv8` or higher, you are probably fine
 6. Check that your Android version is at least 8
 7. If you only got something that said `7` or lower, you cannot patch it on your phone.
-Please patch on another device or on your PC.
+Please patch it on another device or your PC.
 8. If you made it here, you can probably patch on your phone with ReVanced manager

 ## Part 3: Patching

-1. Go to Patcher tab and click "Select an application"
+1. Go to the Patcher tab and click "Select an application"
 ![select app](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/060-select_application.jpg?raw=true)
 2. Select YT from the list as we are trying to make RYT
 ![select YT](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/070-select_YT.jpg?raw=true)
 3. A window should pop up asking you to select from storage.
-If no, you are using a older manager version.
+If not, you are using an older manager version.
 Use at least 0.1.0
 ![feat not imp](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/080-select_from_storage.jpg?raw=true)
 4. Select the APK you just downloaded in part 1 step 6.
-It should have an recent date and have a size roughly 130MB.
+It should have a recent date and a size of roughly 130MB.
 ![storage view](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/090-select_YT_apk.jpg?raw=true)
 5. The green part should contain the date.
 I redacted it for privacy.
 6. Check that you have the suggested/recommended version of YT